Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss - NewsBreak

 BestReviews is reader-supported and may earn an affiliate commission.
 Details.

 For the first time, Amazon is celebrating its Prime members twice in one year.
 In July, we had Prime Day.
-Today, we have the Prime Early Access Sale .
-This two-day event has everything you love from Prime Day — only it is happening just before the holidays — so you can take advantage of the deep discounts for gifts, such as the Taco vs Burrito Card Game and the Furbo Treat-Tossing Dog Camera , as well as items for yourself, like a Samsung Frame Series HD TV and an iRobot Roomba s9-Plus .
+Today, we have the Prime Early Access Sale.
+This two-day event has everything you love from Prime Day, only it is happening just before the holidays.
+You can take advantage of the deep discounts for gifts, such as the Taco vs Burrito and the Card Game, as well as items for yourself, like a Samsung Frame Series HD TV and an iRobot Roomba s9-Plus.

 There are so many great deals available that we created a comprehensive list to help make it easier to find what you are looking for.
 The list contains seven categories: trending, tech and electronics, apparel and accessories, home and kitchen, lawn and garden, sports and fitness equipment and health and beauty.